peerix - v0.5.0

 });

-You can republish a new stream with the same label to update the media being shared with other peers:
+You can reshare a new stream with the same label to update the media being shared with other peers:

 // get a new media stream from the user's camera without microphone

-// republish the new stream with the same label to update the media
+// reshare the new stream with the same label to update the media

 In this case, the tracks from the old stream will be removed and replaced with the tracks from the new stream for all connected peers and new peers that join the room.
 On the remote peers, you will receive a track:remove event for the old tracks and a track:add event for the new tracks.
 This allows you to easily switch between different media sources or update the media being shared without having to manage individual tracks manually.

-Peerix automatically resolves all collisions and race conditions that may occur when multiple peers publish streams or open data channels at the same time.
+Peerix automatically resolves all collisions and race conditions that may occur when multiple peers share streams or open data channels at the same time.

 Peerix emits various lifecycle events that allow you to track the state of peer connections, media streams, and data channels.
 You can listen for these events to manage your application's behavior based on the connection state and media availability.